Explore Höga Kusten

 These waterfront Airbnbs are situated just a step away from the Skuleberget Mount and close to Skuleskogen National Park.

-Based in Docksta for your vacation, you can walk to the trails that lead you to the summit of Skuleberget Mount that I have described, and you will be close to the national park Skuleskogen.
+Based in Docksta for your vacation, you can walk to the trails that lead you to the summit of Skuleberget Mount, and you will be close to the national park Skuleskogen.
 You can also easily get around by car or by bus, and you will be in the ideal location to start exploring the area. 👉 Take a look at our vacation Airbnb accommodations by the seaside >

 Tommaso De Rosa